Retinal dehydrogenase: Structure

 Retinal dehydrogenase is a tetramer of identical units, consisting of a dimer of dimers.
 Retinal dehydrogenase monomers are composed of three domains: a nucleotide-binding domain, a tetramerization domain, and a catalytic domain.
 The dimer can be pictured as an "X" with the dimers forming upper and lower halves that cross over each other.
 Interestingly, the nucleotide-binding domain of retinal dehydrogenase contains 5 instead of the usual 6 β-strands in the Rossman fold.
 This appears to be conserved across many aldehyde dehydrogenases.
 The tetramerization domains lie equatorially along the "X" and the nucleotide binding regions appear on the tips of the "X".
 Nearby the tetramerization domain lies a 12 Å deep tunnel that gives the substrate access to the key catalytic regions.
 Residues near the C-terminal end of the catalytic domain have been found to impart specificity in other aldehyde dehydrogenases.
-Common to many aldehyde dehydrogenases is a catalytic cysteine, which was found to be present in RALDH2, a specific retinal dehydrogenase for which the structure has been solved.
+Common to many aldehyde dehydrogenases is a catalytic cysteine, which was found to be present in ALDH1A2 (aka RALDH2), one of the retinal dehydrogenase for which the structure has been solved.

 A depiction of the Rossman fold in retinal dehydrogenase (PDB 1BI9) highlighting the unique 5 β-strands instead of the traditional 6.
 NAD^{+} shown in pink for clarity.

 Specificity

-There are three general classes of aldehyde dehydrogenases: class 1 (ALDH1) comprises cytosolic proteins, class 2 (ALDH2) includes mitochondrial proteins, and class 3 (ALDH3) includes tumor-related proteins.
-ALDH1 enzymes show a high specificity for all-trans retinal and 9-cis retinal in kinetic studies of sheep liver aldehyde dehydrogenases while ALDH2 enzymes show little affinity for retinal and instead appears to be mainly involved in the oxidation of acetaldehyde.
-The entrance tunnel to the enzyme active site appears to provide the specificity observed in ALDH1 for retinal as a substrate.
-The size of the tunnel is key in imparting this specificity: the solvent-accessible diameter of the entrance tunnel is 150 Å^{3} in ALDH1, so the relatively large retinal can be accommodated while the solvent accessible diameter in ALDH2 is only 20 Å^{3} which limits accessibility to retinal but amply accommodates acetaldehyde.
+Retinal dehydrogenases are a subset of a larger family called aldehyde dehydrogenases.
+In particular, the three enzymes of the ALDH1A subfamily ALDH1A1 (aka RALDH1), ALDH1A2 (aka RALDH2), and ALDH1A3 (aka RALDH3) are known to preferentially act on retinal.
+While at least 19 different varieties of aldehyde dehydrogenases have been found in humans, many of them (like ALDH2) show little affinity for retinal.
+The size of the entrance tunnel to the enzyme active site appears to provide the specificity observed in ALDH1A1 for retinal as a substrate.
+The solvent-accessible diameter of the entrance tunnel is 150 Å^{3} in ALDH1A1, so the relatively large retinal can be accommodated while the solvent accessible diameter in ALDH2 is only 20 Å^{3} which limits accessibility to retinal but amply accommodates acetaldehyde.